drinkataco/location-events-api/README.md

 This project includes a kubernetes deployment in the `k8s/` directory.

-A helper script is supplied, `./k8s/deploy.sh [-f .env]`.
+A helper script is supplied, `./k8s/deploy.sh [-e local|dev|prod, -f .env]`.
 This allows resources to be deployed smoothly by;

 - Installing resource dependencies via [helm](https://helm.sh/docs/intro/install/) (traefik and cert-manager)
-- Ensures secrets are defined (for container registry authentication and .env definitions)
+- Ensures secrets are defined (for container registry authentication and .env definitions).
+The .env secret resource can be created/updated by passing through `-f .env`.
+- Initialises a kustomization file with the correct environment patches (using the `-e` parameter with an argument of `local`, `dev`, or `prod`)
+- Applies the kubernetes resources to your cluster

 ### Secrets